digital-asset/daml/ledger/daml-on-sql/README.rst

   This is not considered safe for production:

   - ``--auth-jwt-hs256-unsafe=<secret>``.
-    *DAML on SQL* will expect all tokens to be signed with HMAC256 with the given plaintext secret.
+    The Ledger API will expect all tokens to be signed with HMAC256 with the given plaintext secret.

 Token payload
 ^^^^^^^^^^^^^